Conversation tips for adult children and their parents.

 What you should have on your discussion list

 “Many people don’t know where to start the discussion because they don’t want to step on each other’s toes,” says Contag.
-“Inviting the parents’ financial professional to the meeting can help make the discussion easier.”
-And, he adds, the financial professional can be a neutral third party should the discussion get uncomfortable.
+“Inviting the parents’ financial advisor to the meeting can help make the discussion easier.”
+And, he adds, the financial advisor can be a neutral third party should the discussion get uncomfortable.

 Retirement & investment accounts